United States Note

-A United States Note, also known as a Legal Tender Note, is a type of paper money that was issued from 1862 to 1971 in the U.S. Having been current for 109 years, they were issued for longer than any other form of U.S. paper money.
+A United States Note, also known as a Legal Tender Note, is a type of paper money that was issued from 1862 to 1971 in the United States.
+Having been current for 109 years, they were issued for longer than any other form of U.S. paper money other than the currently issued Federal Reserve Note.
 They were known popularly as "greenbacks", a name inherited from the earlier greenbacks, the Demand Notes, that they replaced in 1862.
 Often termed Legal Tender Notes, they were named United States Notes by the First Legal Tender Act, which authorized them as a form of fiat currency.
 During the early 1860s the so-called second obligation on the reverse of the notes stated:

 By the 1930s, this obligation would eventually be shortened to:

 They were originally issued directly into circulation by the U.S. Treasury to pay expenses incurred by the Union during the American Civil War.
 During the next century, the legislation governing these notes was modified many times and numerous versions were issued by the Treasury.

 United States Notes that were issued in the large-size format, before 1929, differ dramatically in appearance when compared to modern American currency, but those issued in the small-size format, starting 1929, are very similar to contemporary Federal Reserve Notes of the same denominations with the distinction of having red U.S. Treasury Seals and serial numbers in place of green ones.
 Also, while a variety of denominations were issued as United States Notes during the large-size era, only the $1, $2, $5, and $100 denominations were ever issued as small-size notes.

-Existing United States Notes remain valid currency in the United States; however, as no United States Notes have been issued since January 1971, they are increasingly rare in circulation and command higher prices than face value as items of numismatic interest.
+Existing United States Notes are still fully usable and are considered legal tender.
+However, as no United States Notes have been issued since January 1971, all issues have all but disappeared from circulation, and command higher prices than face value as items of numismatic interest.

 History

 Demand Notes

 During 1861, the first year of the American Civil War, the expenses incurred by the Union Government much exceeded its limited revenues from taxation, and borrowing was the main vehicle for financing the war.
 The Act of July 17, 1861 authorized United States Secretary of the Treasury Salmon P. Chase to raise money via the issuance of $50,000,000 in Treasury Notes payable on demand.
 These Demand Notes were paid to creditors directly and used to meet the payroll of soldiers in the field.
 While issued within the legal framework of Treasury Note Debt, the Demand Notes were intended to circulate as currency and were of the same size as banknotes and closely resembled them in appearance.
-During December 1861, economic conditions deteriorated and a suspension of specie payment caused the government to cease redeeming the Demand Notes as coins.
+During December 1861, economic conditions deteriorated and with the suspension of specie payment the government broke the promise to redeeming the Demand Notes on demand.
+It did however continue to accept them as payment for import duties and almost all Demand Notes were eventually redeemed.